-registered nurses within three weeks of admission.
-Risk assessments are completed six-monthly or earlier if indicated due to health changes.
 InterRAI assessments and long-term care plans were completed within the required timeframes, with outcomes of assessments reflected in the needs and supports documented in the resident care plans.
 The interRAI assessment links effectively to the long-term care plan.
 Interventions recorded in the long-term care plan to address medical and non-medical needs were comprehensive to a level of detail that sufficiently guide staff in the care of the resident.

 The care plans reviewed were resident focused and individualised.
 Long-term care plans identified all support needs, goals, and interventions to manage medical needs/risks.
 Care plans include allied health and external service provider involvement.
-Short-term needs such as current infections, wounds, weight loss, or recent falls are documented electronically and signed off when resolved.
-The resident funded by ACC had initial assessments, and a long-term care plan in place.
+Short-term needs such as current infections, wounds, weight loss, or recent falls are documented and signed off when resolved.
+The resident funded under a mental health contract had an initial assessment, and a long-term care plan in place.

 Care plans had been evaluated at least six-monthly for long-term residents who had been in the service six months.
 Residents and whānau interviewed confirmed that they participate in the care planning process and review.
 The GP has reviewed residents three-monthly.
-The RN interviewed described working in partnership with the resident and whānau to develop initial and long-term care plans.
+The manager interviewed described working in partnership with the resident and whānau to develop initial and long-term care plans.

-The registered nurse (RN) interviewed had a good knowledge of care being delivered based on the four cornerstones of Māori health 'Te Whare Tapa Whā'.
+The manager interviewed had a good knowledge of care being delivered based on the four cornerstones of Māori health 'Te Whare Tapa Whā'

-The service contracts with a local medical centre whose general practitioner (GP) provides medical services to residents.
-The GP visits three-monthly.
-New admissions and residents needing more frequent review are seen at the GP practice.
-The GP takes afterhours calls for advice, any serious concerns go to hospital.
+The service contracts with a medical centre whose general practitioner (GP) provides medical services to residents.
+The GP visits monthly and as required.
+New admissions and residents needing more frequent review are seen by the GP.
+The GP takes after-hours calls for advice, and residents with serious health concerns are transferred to the public hospital.
 The GP (interviewed) stated he is notified in a timely manner for any residents with health concerns and was complimentary of the standard of care provided by the facility.
 A physiotherapist and podiatrist are contacted as required.
-The facility contracts a chiropractor who visits three times a week to assist residents with their mobility and to give gentle massage.
-The facility has recently purchased a massage chair, feet vibrator and massage gun for the residents' health and enjoyment.

 Residents interviewed reported their needs were being met.
 Family members interviewed stated their relative's needs were being appropriately met and stated they are notified of all changes to health, as evidenced in residents' progress notes.
-When a resident's condition alters, the registered nurse initiates a review and if required a visit to the GP practice or referral to nurse specialist consultants.

-There are currently no wounds or pressure injuries.
+There is currently one wound / leg laceration and no pressure injuries.
+Wound management policies and procedures were in place.
 Adequate dressing supplies were sighted in treatment cupboards.
-Wound management policies and procedures are in place.